-5.5 If the candidate normally uses a personal computer (PC) as a word processor (or some other allowable assistive device), an application can be made to use the PC or other assistive device in examinations.
-When a PC is used, the Regulations Governing the Use of a Computer must be observed (see paragraphs 6.5, 6.6 and 6.7).
+5.5 If the candidate normally uses a personal computer (PC) as a word processor an application can be made to use the PC in examinations.
+The Regulations Governing the Use of a Computer must be observed (see paragraphs 6.5, 6.6 and 6.7).
 A copy of the letter which provided BEC approval of the use of a PC should be submitted with the candidate's script.